nikarav/evil-corp/Requirements/Software_Requirements.md

 - In order to support the HTTPS protocol on all pages, the platform shall use self-signed certificates.
 - Parents and Organizers will not be able to change information not related to them.
 - The platform supports different user categories with different access permissions.
 These permissions may only be changed by the administrator.
-- CAPTCHA will be used to confirm critical operations, such as ticket purchase.
 - A watermark will be used in the photos that accompany the activities.

 ### Usability